omunroe-com/navewiki/[Extensibility]-Hooking-into-the-command-line-compiler.md

       1 + 1;
     })();

 and sure enough we can see our header merged to the output.
-In case you are wondering `-ep` is a shorthand for `--eval --print`.
-You can merge `--require` in there too:
+In case you are wondering what `-ep` is, it is a shorthand for `--eval --print`.
+You can also short-type `--require`:

     $ coffee -epr ./ext.coffee '1 + 1'

-The path to the file is resolved using node.js hence the need to prepend it with `./`.
+The path to `ext.coffee` is resolved using node.js hence the need to prepend it with `./`.
 If you want to avoid that, you can:

   * create all extensions under `~/.node_libraries/`
   * create a new directory under your profile `coffee_libraries` and add it to your `NODE_PATH`:

         export NODE_PATH="/home/your_username/.coffee_libraries:$NODE_PATH"

+If you do any of the above, you can omit the `.coffee` extension as well:

+    $ coffee -epr ext '1 + 1'